joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 Tells the controllers of the data to only use the data absolutely necessary for the purposes they need it for.
 For example, an advertisement company might use your cookies to target ads to you, however they can’t then use your location unless they are also using that to target ads.
 Basically don’t take more than you need.

 For my project, as the user is the data controller, then they already have the right to access, the right to be forgotten and data portability.
 For the breach notification, they will probably know it has happened as someone needs to have physical access to where the data is stored to breach it.
-However, with privacy by design, I will not be using any of the user’s data for advertising, or any other agenda.
-I will make this clear to the user when they first use the program.
-Also the security will be
+However, with privacy by design, I will not be using any of the user’s data for advertising, or any other agenda, as I do not store any data about the user externally, the only data being stored is on their machine, and is only stored if necessary for the functionality of the program.

 Another issue could be that if a file is deleted, the contents of the file might still remain.
 To fully remove the file I may have to use a one way function that ruins the data before deletion so that it cannot be accessed after it is deleted.